 - If a country runs a trade deficit with imports exceeding exports, overseas countries will receive increased inflows of foreign currencies.

-- In the UK/Germany case, for example, if the UK runs a persistent trade deficit there will be a build-up of Sterling holdings within Germany.
+- In the UK/Germany case, for example, if the UK runs a persistent trade deficit, Sterling holdings will build up within Germany.

-- If there are no willing buyers, there will be excess Sterling supply and it is a fundamental tenet of economics that excess supply will put downward pressure on prices and the situation is no different for currencies.
+- There will be an excess Sterling supply if there are no willing buyers.
+It is a fundamental tenet of economics that excess supply will put downward pressure on prices, and the situation is no different for currencies.

-Looking at the UK position, a trade deficit will lead to a shortage of overseas currencies and there will be pressure for overseas currencies to strengthen relative to Sterling as the price for overseas currencies is bid higher.
+Looking at the UK position, a trade deficit will lead to a shortage of overseas currencies, and there will be pressure for overseas currencies to strengthen relative to the Sterling as the price for overseas currencies is bid higher.